thabo104/appstore-alexa-docs/_includes/content/english/fire/adb.md

-You can use Android Debug Bridge (ADB) to connect your development computer to an Amazon Fire TV device or stick for installing, testing, and debugging your apps.
+You can use [Android Debug Bridge (ADB)](https://developer.android.com/studio/command-line/adb.html) to connect your development computer to an Amazon Fire TV device or stick for installing, testing, and debugging your apps.
+Note that ADB is used for testing Android apps, not web apps.
+To test a web app, see the [Web App Tester](https://developer.amazon.com/public/solutions/platforms/webapps/docs/tester.html).

-Before you use ADB to connect to Fire TV or Fire TV stick, complete the following sections:
+Before you use ADB to [connect to Fire TV](#connectingadboptions), you must first enable debugging on your Fire TV and set up ADB on your computer.
+Follow the steps below.

-{% include note.html content="[Android Debug Bridge](https://developer.android.com/studio/command-line/adb.html) is provided by the Android Open Source Project, not by Amazon." %}

 * TOC
 {:toc}

+{% include note.html content="[Android Debug Bridge](https://developer.android.com/studio/command-line/adb.html) is provided by the Android Open Source Project, not by Amazon." %}

 ## Step 1.
 Enable Debugging on Amazon Fire TV {#turnondebugging}